-Objections based on this rule must be made immediately following the introduction of the challenged testimony or other evidence.
+Objections may only be made at the time the evidence is offered and will not be entertained after the witness has been excused from the stand.
 See Rule 6.2(B) - Violations: During Trial - Creation of Material Fact Violations.
 The creation of material fact objection is not raised in the dispute process.